 More than half of learners receiving training (54%) worked for employers based in the Sheffield LA.
 Employers in Doncaster (14%), Rotherham (12%) and Barnsley (8%) accounted for most of the rest.
 The number of learners working for employers in the other LAs was low.

 Figure 15 presents the volume and the proportion of learners covered in all applications who received training for each LA.
-The bars represent learner volumes and the line in the figure compares training delivered as a proportion of the total number of learners covered in all Skills Deal applications.
+The bars represent learner volumes and the line in the figure compares Training Delivered as a proportion of the total number of learners covered in all Skills Deal applications.
 The success of applications was highest in the Derbyshire Dales as 92% of learners identified in Skills Deals received training.
 However, the volume of learners was small at just 307.
 In comparison, 56% of learners included in all of Doncaster's Skills Deal applications ended up receiving training, equating to 1,965 learners.

 Figure 15: The number of learners trained and the proportion learners receiving training by Local Authority